voyagermesh/voyager/docs/user-guide/README.md

 **Line 16-17**: `rewriteRule` are a list of rules to be applied in the request URL.
 It can append, truncate or rewrite the request URL.
 These rules also follow `HAProxy` rewrite rule formats.

+**Line 18-20**: `backendRule` are a list of rules to be applied in the backend.
+It supports full spectrum of HAProxy rules.

 **Other Parameters**: For the sake of simplicity, the example Ingress has no global config parameters, tcp load balancer and tls terminations.
 We will discuss those later.
 One can specify a global **default backend**